hirosystems/stacks-subnets/docs/how-to-guides/rpc-endpoints.md

 ### GET /v2/withdrawal/nft/[Block Height]/[Withdrawer Stacks Address]/[Withdrawal ID]/[Contract Stacks Address]/[Contract Name]/[Asset Name]/[Asset ID]

 Attempt to vetch withdrawal hash information for a specific withdrawal.
-The NFT contract is identified with [Contract Stacks Address] and [Contract Name] in the URL path.
+The NFT contract is identified with [Contract Stacks Address] and
+[Contract Name] in the URL path.
 The NFT is further identified with [Asset Name] and [Asset ID].
-This endpoint also requires the block height at which the withdrawal happened, the withdrawal sender, and the withdrawal ID of the withdrawal
-(which is generated by the node).
-If a block has only one withdrawal, the withdrawal ID is 0.
+This endpoint also requires the block height at which the withdrawal happened, the withdrawal sender, and the withdrawal ID of the withdrawal (which is generated by the node).
+If a block has only 1 withdrawal, the withdrawal ID is 0.
 The returned information can be used to finalize a withdrawal through the subnet contract on the L1 chain.

 Returns JSON data in the form: